-Yesomi Umolu (Nigeria/UK) is a Chicago-based curator and writer.
-Umolu oversees exhibitions in the Logan Center Gallery and other spaces throughout the Reva and David Logan Center for the Arts at the University of Chicago.
-She also serves as Lecturer in the Humanities Division.
-Specializing in global contemporary art, with a focus on experimental film/video and spatial practices, Umolu has presented exhibitions, commissions and public programs by Ibrahim Mahama, Otobong Nkanga, John Akomfrah, Ursula Biemann and Paulo Tavares, Mithu Sen, Karen Mirza and Brad Butler, Abraham Cruzvillegas, Minouk Lim, Sharon Hayes, and Eyal Weizman, among others.
+Yesomi Umolu (Nigeria/UK) is Exhibitions Curator at the Reva and David Logan Center for the Arts at the University of Chicago, where she is also a lecturer in the humanities division.
+Specializing in global contemporary art and spatial practices, Umolu has presented exhibitions, commissions and public programs by Ibrahim Mahama, Otobong Nkanga, John Akomfrah, Ursula Biemann and Paulo Tavares, Mithu Sen, Karen Mirza and Brad Butler, Abraham Cruzvillegas, Minouk Lim, Sharon Hayes, and Eyal Weizman, among others.

-Umolu was previously Assistant Curator at the Eli and Edythe Broad Art Museum at Michigan State University.
-At the Broad MSU, she curated the international group exhibition Material Effects (2015), Christopher Cozier: Entanglements (2015) and John Akomfrah: Imaginary Possessions (2014), the first U.S. museum exhibition dedicated exclusively to the recent work of British filmmaker John Akomfrah.
-Her other curatorial projects include The Land Grant: Forest Law (2014), a newly commissioned research and film project by Ursula Biemann and Paulo Tavares, Emeka Ogboh: Àlà (2013) and Revelations: Examining Democracy (2013) featuring works from the Broad MSU collection.
-She acted as coordinating curator for the Broad MSU presentation of MCA Denver’s Postscript: Writing After Conceptual Art (2013) and SFMOMA’s Lebbeus Woods, Architect (2013).
+Umolu recently curated So-called Utopias (2015) at the Logan Center Gallery.
+Prior to joining the Logan, Umolu was Assistant Curator at the Eli and Edythe Broad Art Museum at Michigan State University where she curated Material Effects: Contemporary Art from West Africa and the Diaspora (2015), Christopher Cozier: Entanglements (2015) and John Akomfrah: Imaginary Possessions (2014), the first U.S. museum exhibition dedicated exclusively to the recent work of British filmmaker John Akomfrah.
+Her other curatorial projects include Focus: Pao Houa Her (2015), The Land Grant: Forest Law (2014), a newly commissioned research and film project by Ursula Biemann and Paulo Tavares, Emeka Ogboh: Àlà (2013) and Revelations: Examining Democracy (2013) featuring works from the Broad MSU collection.
+She was coordinating curator for the Broad MSU presentation of MCA Denver’s Postscript: Writing After Conceptual Art (2013) and SFMOMA’s Lebbeus Woods, Architect (2013).

-Umolu’s exhibitions and projects have received grant awards from the National Endowment for the Arts, the Harpo Foundation, the Elizabeth Firestone Graham Foundation, the British Council, the Swiss arts council Pro Helvetia and The Royal Norwegian Embassy.
+Umolu’s exhibitions and projects have received grant awards from the National Endowment for the Arts, the Andy Warhol Foundation for the Visual Arts, the Harpo Foundation, the Elizabeth Firestone Graham Foundation, the British Council, the Swiss arts council Pro Helvetia and The Royal Norwegian Embassy.

-She has been a visiting lecturer, critic and speaker at a number of international universities including Cranbrook Academy of Art, Bloomfield Hills; University of Michigan, Ann Arbor; the University of Minnesota, Minneapolis; the Bartlett School of Architecture, University College London; Goldsmiths, University of London; Jagiellonian University, Krakow; and University of the Witwatersrand, Johannesburg, among others.
+She has been a visiting lecturer, critic and speaker at a number of international universities including the School of the Art Institute, Chicago; Cranbrook Academy of Art, Bloomfield Hills; University of Michigan, Ann Arbor; the University of Minnesota, Minneapolis; the Bartlett School of Architecture, University College London; Goldsmiths, University of London; Jagiellonian University, Krakow; and University of the Witwatersrand, Johannesburg, among others.